mamaheux/pyodas2/docs/tutorials/live/index.rst

 Live Processing Tutorials
 ##########################

+The live processing tutorials assume that you have already gone through the pre-recorded audio tutorials, as the basic concepts are explained there.
 For the live processing tutorials, you must use a Linux computer because the code uses PyAlsaAudio.
 Also, you must have a microphone array.
 Below is a list of recommended microphone arrays:

-* SC16 with the printed demo array (TODO add link)
+* SC-16 with the printed demo array (TODO add link)
-* SC16F (TODO add link)
+* SC-16F (TODO add link)

 Below is a list of available tutorials for live processing.